-This study presents seven significant contributions to the domain of container unloading-loading operations at ports: \begin{enumerate} \item This study empirically validates the correlation between the unloading sequence of stacks within a ship row and the occurrence of dockyard rehandles, particularly in the context of dual-cycling strategies. \item We develop a comprehensive model that integrates dockyard and Quay Crane-Double Cycling (QCDC) operations, offering a holistic approach to optimizing container handling. \item The paper introduces a novel hybrid GA approach to optimize the proposed model, enhancing efficiency and performance in container operations. \item We propose a specialized GA, combining one-dimensional and two-dimensional GA techniques that are introduced to address the unique challenges of container handling optimization. \item We conduct an extensive analysis of computational parameters within the GA framework to identify and implement the most influential parameters and methods tailored to the specific requirements of the container handling problem. \item We provide the rationale behind selecting different strategies and methodologies at various stages of the GA optimization process, providing valuable insights into algorithmic decision-making. \item Finally, we conduct a comprehensive benchmarking analysis, comparing the proposed strategy against four state-of-the-art algorithms.
-The superiority of our model is rigorously validated through statistical paired t-tests, demonstrating its effectiveness and reliability in optimizing container handling operations. \end{enumerate}
+This study presents seven significant contributions: \begin{enumerate} \item This study empirically validates the correlation between the unloading sequence of stacks and the occurrence of dockyard rehandles, particularly in the context of dual-cycling strategies. \item We develop a comprehensive algorithm that integrates dockyard and QCDC operations for a holistic optimization of container handling. \item This paper introduces a novel hybrid GA to efficiently solve the proposed integrated problem. \item We propose a specialized GA combining one-dimensional and two-dimensional techniques tailored to container handling challenges. \item We conduct an extensive analysis to identify the most influential computational parameters and methods within the GA framework. \item We provide a clear rationale for the strategies and methodologies selected at various stages of the optimization process. \item We perform a comprehensive benchmarking analysis, validating the superiority of our proposed strategy against four state-of-the-art algorithms through statistical paired t-tests. \end{enumerate}

-This article is structured in the following manner: The ``\hyperref[literature]{Literature Review}'' section discusses the relevant literature on dual cycling and reducing rehandles.
-In the ``\hyperref[problem]{Problem Description}'' section, we outline the problem statement.
-The ``\hyperref[method]{Methodology}'' section covers model formulation (objectives and constraints) and our approach, QCDC-DR-GA, including its workflow, strategies, and parameters.
-The ``\hyperref[results]{Results}'' section details scenario generation, computational experiments, and result analysis.
-Finally, the ``\hyperref[conclusion]{Conclusions}'' section summarizes the work, highlights primary contributions, and suggests future directions.
+This article is structured in the following manner: The ``\hyperref[literature]{Literature Review}'' section discusses the relevant work on DC and rehandling.
+The ``\hyperref[problem]{Problem Description}'' section outlines the problem statement.
+The ``\hyperref[method]{Methodology}'' section details the algorithm formulation, objectives, constraints, and our proposed QCDC-DR-GA approach, including its workflow, strategies, and parameters.
+The ``\hyperref[results]{Results}'' section covers scenario generation, computational experiments, and result analysis.
+Finally, the ``\hyperref[conclusion]{Conclusions}'' section summarizes the work, highlights its contributions, and suggests future research directions.